gondwanasoft/fitbit-widget-template/README.md

 This project provides a framework that can be used to create reusable visual components ('widgets') for Fitbit OS clockfaces and apps.

 Places where the code needs to be customised are marked with `TODO` code comments.
-A suggested sequence for this is given below.
+A suggested sequence is given below.

 The project also includes sample code that demonstrates how to populate the framework to create a widget, and how to use such a widget in a host project.
 Such code is provided in comment blocks marked with `EXAMPLE`.
+The API implemented in the example code is documented below.

 ## Files